The City of Edmonton

 |Theft of Vehicle||963||918||793||1359||1024||1202|

-As per above table for property crime in Edmonton over 6 year period we can see a comparison of 3 categories of crime.
+As per the above table for property crime in Edmonton over 6 year period we can see a comparison of 3 categories of crime.
 When we look at the data, there is no consistency in the crime categories.
-These categories include break & enter, theft of vehicle and theft from a vehicle.
-The break and enter crimes were at its lowest in the 4th quarter of 2013 at 937.
+These categories include break & enter, theft of the vehicle, and theft from a vehicle.
+The break and enter crimes were at their lowest in the 4th quarter of 2013 at 937.
 However, this has an upward trend in the following 2 years and increased by 164 in the 4th quarter of 2014.
 In the last quarter of 2015, break and enter crimes increased by 675 over 2014.

 The crimes related to thefts from a vehicle were the lowest at 1468 in the 4th quarter of 2012.
 This increased by 102 in the last quarter of 2013 and further increased by 485 in 2014.
 There was an increase again in the last quarter of next year by 398.
 The crime related to vehicle theft was the lowest in the 4th quarter of 2012.
 This saw a dramatic increase in the following year by 566 but saw a decline by 335 in the last quarter of 2014.
 There was an increase by 178 in the 4th quarter of 2015.

 Average Edmonton House Price